MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/governance-discovery.md

 ## Blocking apps with built-in streams

-If your tenant uses Microsoft Defender for Cloud Apps, once you mark an app as unsanctioned, it's automatically blocked.
+If your tenant uses Microsoft Defender for Endpoint, once you mark an app as unsanctioned, it's automatically blocked.
 Moreover, you can scope blocking to specific device groups.
 Also, with Defender for Endpoint you can monitor applications and use the "warn and educate" capabilities.
 For more information, see [Govern discovered apps using Microsoft Defender for Endpoint](mde-govern.md).

 Otherwise, if your tenant uses Zscaler NSS, iboss, Corrata, Menlo, or Open Systems, you can still enjoy seamless blocking capabilities when an app is unsanctioned, but you can't scope by device groups or use the "warn and educate" feature.
 For more information, see [Integrate with Zscaler](zscaler-integration.md), [Integrate with iboss](iboss-integration.md), [Integrate with Corrata](Corrata-integration.md), [Integrate with Menlo](menlo-integration.md) and [Integrate with Open Systems](open-systems-integration.md).